StudyLink logoHome

 MScFull-time12 monthsSeptemberfind outfind out

-About Criminal Justice and Criminology, MSc - at School of Law, University of Leeds
+About Criminal Justice and Criminology, MSc - at School of Law

 Delivered by academics from the Centre for Criminal Justice Studies in one of the leading law schools in the UK, the Criminal Justice and Criminology MSc offers you the opportunity to develop advanced knowledge in relation to the study of criminal justice processes and criminological theory as well as develop a critical awareness of social research methods and skills used to undertake real-world research on crime and criminal justice.